kshetline/aw-clock/README.md

 It’s a really good idea to look out for water that might be very cold, even though high air temperatures might fool you into thinking the water might be warmer and safe for a swim.

 I get that.
-I don't need a scrolling banner warning me everytime this situation arises, however.
-I'm also not personally particularly concerned about airport weather warnings either.
+I don’t need a scrolling banner warning me everytime this situation arises, however.
+I’m also not often personally concerned about airport weather warnings either.

 This is where weather alert filters come in.
 You can enter a word or phrase, either found in the title of an alert, or in the full description of the alert, and either have that alert hidden from the banner at the bottom of the screen, or have the alert downgraded to general information without an associated alert color.